nguyencobap/CThreadQueue/README.md

 # Usecases?

-Running heavy task whithout blocking your running task.
+Running heavy task one-by-one whithout blocking your running task.

 # How to use?
 Include header: